The most common documentation for proof of citizenship is a U.S. Passport or U.S. Passport Card.

 You can submit your documentation in one of two ways:

-- Scan (or take a high quality photo or screenshot of) your documentation and upload it to your Stride Dashboard.
+- Take a picture of your documentation and upload it to your Stride Dashboard.

 - Reply by mail directly to the Marketplace with any requested information.